-Nestled in the Carpathian volcanic chain is Hungary’s crown jewel, the village of Tokaj, which sits on the youngest of the 400 dormant volcanos and where Furmint reigns as the principle varietal on diverse volcanic soils.
+Nestled in the Carpathian volcanic chain is Hungary’s crown jewel, the village of Tokaj, which sits on the youngest of the 400 dormant volcanos and where Furmint reigns as the principal varietal on diverse volcanic soils.
 Tokaj’s vineyards are located near the Bodrog and Tisza rivers, which provide high levels of humidity, encouraging the growth of botrytis and is key to making Hungary’s liquid gold, Tokaji Aszú.
 Tokaji wine production has been documented in the 15th century and was one of the first regions in the world to be demarcated in the 18th century.
 It was introduced to the royal courts of Europe by the Hapsburgs and it became known as ‘the wine of kings and king of wines’ and was rivalled by Constantia, the legendary sweet wine from South Africa.

 While Tokaj suffered in the 20th century with fall of the Austro-Hungarian empire, a bout with phylloxera, and Soviet control, some individual growers like Kvaszinger Borászat carried on Tokaj’s quality wine production despite most wine production shifting to a focus on quantity.
 The Kvaszinger family arrived from Prussia to Tokaj in the late 1800s and settled in Meszes Major, bordering Olaszliszka, the village where the Bodrog and Tisza rivers meet.
 Settling down in the heart of Tokaj, the family patriarch, Ödön Kvaszinger was employed as the Baron Vey’s steward and looked after his vineyards and cellar.
 With a change in fortune, Kvaszinger’s chance to purchase a vineyard became a reality in 1929 when the baron lost a game of cards.